Different Tools in the Toolbox

 2. What specific deliverables will this individual produce?

 For example, will your digital strategist be responsible for producing highly visual presentation decks to sell ideas to stakeholders in boardrooms?
 In another case, they may have to produce highly-detailed strategy documents for clients who will be closely involved with the work.
 Otherwise, they may have to produce project plans which the organization’s UX, digital marketing, and analytics teams make executable.
 Understand the specific deliverables your digital strategist will produce in order to understand the knowledge and skill sets required for the role.

 3. What project oversight responsibilities will this individual have?

 Digital strategists can play many roles in project oversight.
 They can wash their hands of a project the second it is passes to the implementation teams.
 Alternatively, they can be a shepherd and keep the initiative moving through the various stages.
 In this case, the digital strategist would ensure that potential obstacles are removed and strategy remains on point.
 A digital strategist could also take on a fairly detailed project coordination role.
 Understand the specific needs in project oversight in order to better determine the knowledge and skill sets needed for the role.

 Like the tools in a toolbox, different strategists have different experiences and skill sets which make them perfect for certain kinds of roles.
 Determine which kind of strategist will be the best fit by asking yourself these three questions.
-Of course, when making a strategy hire, there are more things to consider (we always recommend a complete Ideal Candidate BlueprintTM).
-But these three questions are a great place to start.
+Of course, when making a strategy hire, there are more things to consider, but these three questions are a great place to start.